holaSpirit/holaspirit-docs/api.md

 | `password`      | string | **Required** The Password                     |
 | `timezone`      | string | The Timezone (e.g.: "+02:00")                 |

-The client secret is not required for a public app (e.g. the AngularJS frontend).
+The client secret is not required for a public app (e.g. our web and mobile app).

 The default and public Client ID is:
 `54cb79d0279871e1248b4567_400tdzqbdcowsskk08gws0wkwogck00w084w4s8w8gok08s0o8`.